tzewantp/remote_eyes/README.md

 2. Setting up of private broker:
    - Refer to the following link:

-3. Setting up Chronograf for data visualisation:
+3. Setting up Chronograf or Grafana for data visualisation:

 4. Receiving of XBee messages on BeagleBone:

+5. Writing the Pulse Generator